Ronald C. Wornick: Contribution to MREs

 In 1976, he resigned and reacquired the firm, later changing its name to The Wornick Company.
 In 1979, it was selected by the U.S. military to commercialize and deliver its newest version of the individual combat field ration, Meals, Ready to Eat or MREs.
 Lighter and smaller than the old C-Rations, the MREs produced by the Wornick Company, weighed approximately 1.5 pounds and covered an area of .08 cubic feet.
 They revolutionized how and what servicemen ate in the field.

 First put into service by the U.S. Space program, MREs featured specially designed meal pouches known as "retort packages".
 The pouches, made from multiple layers of flexible laminate, allowed for the sterile packaging of a wide variety of fully cooked, thermo stabilized (heat-treated) high caloric (1,300 on average) meals.
 They could be eaten cold, warmed by submersing in hot water, or through the use of a flameless ration heater, a meal component introduced by the military in 1992.

 The Wornick Company eventually became a supplier of individual and group military field rations to the U.S. Department of Defense.
 Its MREs were not only used by the U.S. military but foreign combat forces as well as international humanitarian aid organizations.

 Wornick retired in 1995, selling the multimillion-dollar food conglomerate through an ESOP to its employees.
 He remained on the board until 1999.
 In 2004, The Wornick Company was purchased by Veritas Capital Fund II LP for $155 million.

 Private life

 Wornick and his wife were private collectors of contemporary (also known as conceptual) craft.
 Beginning in the mid-1980s, Wornick, a woodworker, began collecting pieces made from wood, ceramics, glass, fiber, and metal, creating a contemporary craft collection.
 The collection, which was bequeathed in part (250 pieces) to the Museum of Fine Art in Boston in 2007, has been on exhibit at the Museum of Fine Art in Boston, American Craft Museum in New York, and the Oakland Museum of California.

+Wornick also was involved in the wine industry, growing Veder Hills estate and vineyards which became Hess Collection and the development of Seven Stones, a 45 acre premier estate, winery and vineyards in St. Helena, which produces 500 cases of premium cabernet wine that has garnered ratings as high as 99 points.
+It was sold to Hanwha in 2023 in the largest sale by Compass in Napa history.